lineality/Online_Voting_Using_One_Time_Pads/README.md

 4. Not: Can the physical offices of staff be absolutely impenetrable to a physical breakin or loss of records due to causes such as fires.

 # Proposed Steps for Secure Online Voting

-Rule 1: If there is a problem it must be solved in-person by the voter with proof of identification, in the same way that the person would register to vote and or cast their vote.
+Rule 1: If there is a problem it must be solved in-person by the voter with proof of identification, in the same way that the person would register to vote and/or cast their vote.

 Step 1: Before the election ends: A person, e.g. in person, with ID, goes to the voting office to register for the One Time Pad Vote Over Network (online voting) process.